6 Analogies to Help You Understand SEO

 I love analogies for SEO.
 In many ways, they are how I process all of the SEO information I take in on a day-to-day basis.
 For those of you who like detail and accuracy, no, these analogies are not how Google really works.
 But these broad brush ideas will help get you thinking about SEO in a way that you, or your clients, can better understand.

 They also help me to demonstrate SEO concepts in a relatable way that clients find helpful.
-This in turn improves implementation as clients are able to understand the why behind the what.
+This, in turn, improves implementation as clients can understand the why behind the what.

 In the comments, I would love to hear how you think about Google and process the overwhelming amount of information that takes up a day in SEO.